dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

   output_prefix  = "";
   version        = "VN.N";

-The configuration options listed above are common to many MET tools and are described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+The configuration options listed above are common to many MET tools and are described in :numref:`Data IO MET Configuration File Options`.

 ___________________________